Product Line Hoarding: Don't let this happen to you

 Because so many enterprise software companies are HOARDERS.

 These companies have hardly EVER thrown out a feature, truly de-supported a platform, nor dropped an obsolete product.
 No matter how decrepit, bug-ridden and just FOUL those hardly-used-but-now-completely-obsolete features are.
-No matter how ridiculously costly it is to continue supporting that horrible Active X plug-in from 10 years ago.
-Who really cares if the thing integrates with Adobe Reader 4 anymore????
+No matter how ridiculously costly it is to continue supporting that horrible Flash plug-in from 10 years ago.
+Who really cares if the thing runs with Internet Explorer 10 anyway?

 (To be clear, not all software companies are hoarders, but I'd estimate a good 40% are.)